Piet Blom: Cube Houses Rotterdam

 Even in his formative years, Blom stood out as an exceptionally gifted individual.
 His instructors didn’t just praise his spatial insight but also applauded his grand vision of architectural concepts.
 He was a true all-rounder and insisted on getting hands-on with every aspect, showcasing greatness not only as a skilled constructor but also as a visionary and creative designer.

-In ’77, Piet Blom finally gets the green light for a great project: revamping the Old Port area, which had been kind of forgotten since World War II.
+In 1977, Blom got the go-ahead to redesign the area around Rotterdam’s Old Port that had fallen into post-war limbo.
 The goal was to create a lively urban spot with lots of people living close together, combined with other social functions.
 It had to be playful and budget-friendly for people who were less well off.
-Another requirement was to link the area around the market and library to the Old Port that would function as a pedestrian bridge across the busy “Blaak” area.
+Another requirement was to reconnect the market and library to the marina below, creating housing along a pedestrian bridge across the busy Blaak street.
+Blom’s answer?
+A literal urban forest.

+Each cube is three stories tall.
 The Cube House consists of a tilted wooden cube resting with one point on a concrete hexagonal core.
 In this trunk are the entrance and the stairwell.
-The cube has three floors: the ‘street house’ with kitchen and living room, the ‘heaven house’ with bedrooms and the ‘booth hut all the way on the top to marvel at the sky.
+The three floors are: the ‘street house’ with kitchen and living room, the ‘heaven house’ with bedrooms and the ‘booth hut all the way on the top to marvel at the sky.
 The only vertical walls can be found in the core, the rest of the walls are sloping.

 Where to see